t-900-a/fider-monero-bot/policy/scope.md

 ## Funding policy

-Bounties which have been reviewed and accepted by  and accepted by a bountywill remain open for a year.
-After one year of no shown progress the funds are released back to the parent bounties fund.
-The community can vote on re-opening the bounty and must pass a threshold of votes in order to be reopened.
+Bounties which have been reviewed and accepted by *reviewers and the site visitors will remain open for a year.
+After one year of no shown progress the funds raised for *expired bounties will be transfered to whichever bounty on the site has the most funding at that time.
+A comment will be added in the expired bounty that states funds were transferred to a particular bounty.
+Lastly, the expired bounty will be tagged as ("expired")[https://bounties.monero.social/?tags=expired].

-##
+If a bounty hunter would like to work on an expired bounty, they would leave a comment and then a reviewer would remove the "expired" tag.
+If any funds were previously transferred out of the expired bounty to another bounty, those funds will not be relocated back to the original bounty.

 ## Definitions
 Reviewers = Granted the collaborator role within Fider (who though?)
+Expired bounties = bounties that have not been worked on for one year (if work is being done in stealth, progress has to be shown before a year passes)